 Are you familiar with the Leesa mattress?
 Say hello to their newest and first sister mattress, the Sapira mattress!
 The Sapira is a brand new hybrid mattress designed to be the ultimate in luxury for the true connoisseurs of sleep.

-Can the Sapira live up to these lofty expectations?
+Can the Sapira by Leesa live up to these lofty expectations?
 We put them to the test in this week’s mattress review!

 In a bit of a rush?
 Click here to jump down to the review summary.

 The Sapira mattress is a hybrid mattress built from 5 different layers of coils and foam.
 It’s a total of 11″ thick.

 - Top layer (comfort + cooling) – 1.5″ of high-density foam.
 This top layer of high-performance poly foam works to dissipate much of the heat created by the sleeper.
 Additionally, this layer provides the sleeper with the initial feeling of comfort and a quick response, so you never feel overly enveloped.
 It has a PCF (pounds per cubic foot) density of 3.75.

 - Second layer (contour + pressure relief) – 1.5″ layer of memory foam.
 By placing a memory foam layer under the top layer of performance foam, the 2nd layer is able to provide a level of contour to the sleeper without excessive envelopment or heat retention issues.
 This layer also helps in terms of pressure relief.
 It has a PCF of 4.0.

 - Third layer (transition) – 1″ layer of transitional poly foam.
 As a thinner piece of foam, the 3rd layer’s job is to provide a smooth transition from the above memory foam layer and pocketed coil layer below.
 It has a PCF of 2.0.